 Ignorance is bliss.
 Choosing to be intentionally ignorant is in fact stupidity.
 It is hurtful to everyone impacted in its wake.
 It encourages fear, disconnection and invulnerability to human emotion.

 As Brene Brown, Ted Talk speaker and author of Daring Greatly, has found in over 13,000 pieces of research, courage is not possible without vulnerability.
-We believe that vulnerability is not possible without the intent to be conscious, aware and connected to our feelings, thoughts, needs, and the people and the activities present around us.
+I believe that vulnerability is not possible without the intent to be conscious, aware and connected to our feelings, thoughts, needs, and the people and the activities present around us.

 Be brave, conscious and open to the vulnerability that awareness brings.
 Have courage to take action on the opportunities and growth that Intentional Consciousness will offer.